 Tricomin Therapy Spray or Folligen Spray?
 Which one of these copper peptide products for hair loss is best?
 Or are they basically both the same?
 And what about copper side effects?

-If you’re thinking about trying one of these products, this review will help with the answers.
+If you’re thinking about trying one of these two products, this review will help with the answers.
 However, bear in mind that sprays are not the only products these two companies make:

 Folligen products include: spray, cream, lotion, shampoo and conditioner (all of which were reviewed on the previous page).

 But the main product type common to both is the spray, so that’s what this review focuses on.

 Copper is particularly useful to the body when it’s attached to amino acids.
 These are called copper peptides, and Tricomin incorporates these within all its products in what it calls a "Triamino Copper Complex".